MFHA Roundtables 2025

 The restaurant, foodservice, and hospitality industry is built on the connection between purpose and people.
 These principles drive organizational profit and success.
 Today’s industry businesses must navigate workforce dynamics, leadership gaps, and increasing customer expectations to remain relevant.
 The 2025 MFHA Roundtable series will equip organizations with a roadmap to unlock their full potential and drive indispensability among employees and guests.
 This year’s Roundtable series will explore how cultural intelligence can build collaborative teams, enhance communication, and develop future-ready industry leaders.
 Designed for diverse industry stakeholders, each event will equip attendees with actionable insights and practical goals to maximize the human potential within their organization, ultimately promoting business growth and profitability.

-Registration is open for the June 16-17 Roundtable!
+Free registration is open for the November 5-6 Roundtable!

 Register Now!